Employment Laws Protect Employees

 New Jersey, like most states, is considered an “employment at will” jurisdiction, which means that in the absence of a contract, an employee can be terminated for any reason, unless specifically prohibited by law.
 Two important New Jersey laws that protect employees from wrongful termination are the Law Against Discrimination and the Conscientious Employee Protection Act.

-At Robert A. Scirocco and Associates Counselors at Law, our attorneys provide experienced representation for the full spectrum of employment law and discrimination matters involving:
+At Scirocco Law, PC, our attorneys provide experienced representation for the full spectrum of employment law and discrimination matters involving:

 - Employment contracts